Separation & Divorce

 These Guidelines can be used to find a range for the amount of spousal support payable in certain situations.
 Courts are not required to follow these Guidelines.
 These Guidelines cannot be used to determine if a spouse is entitled to support.

 The MEO can receive and monitor support payments.
 If you are not receiving support that should be paid under a court order or agreement you can register your support order or agreement with this Office and they will take action to enforce it.

 Information about dividing Canada Pension Plan contributions when couples separate or divorce.

 Provides information about dividing employer-sponsored pension plans when a spousal relationship has broken down.

-Collaborative Family Law is a client controlled process where you, your spouse and your lawyers form a settlement team.
+Collaborative Professionals provide a client-controlled process where you, your spouse, your lawyers and other trained professionals form a settlement team.

 Provides information about government and community-based programs throughout Saskatchewan that help families deal with abuse and violence.

 Provides information about community-based programs that help Aboriginal families living in urban areas deal with abuse and violence.

 Provides information about emergency shelters, second-stage shelters as well as counselling and support centres and abuse help lines.